 Authentication¶

-Grit comes with a user authentication system.
-It handles user accounts, groups, permissions and cookie-based user sessions.
-This section of the documentation explains how the default implementation works out of the box, as well as how to extend and customize it to suit your project’s needs.
+The Grit SDK includes a built-in user authentication system that manages user accounts, groups, permissions, and cookie-based sessions.
+This documentation covers how the default implementation works out of the box, as well as how to extend and customize it to meet your specific requirements.

 The Grit authentication system handles both authentication and authorization.
-Briefly, authentication verifies a user is who they claim to be, and authorization determines what an authenticated user is allowed to do.
-Here the term authentication is used to refer to both tasks.
+In brief, authentication confirms a user's identity, while authorization determines what an authenticated user is allowed to do.
+Throughout this documentation, we use the term "authentication" to refer to both of these concepts.

 The auth system consists of:

-- Permissions: Binary (yes/no) flags designating whether a user may perform a certain task.
+- Permissions: Binary (yes/no) flags that determine whether a user may perform a certain task.

-- Groups: A generic way of applying labels and permissions to more than one user.
+- Groups: A generic way of applying labels and permissions to multiple users.

 - A configurable password hashing system

-- Forms and view tools for logging in users, or restricting content
+- Forms and view tools for user login and restricting content

 - A pluggable backend system

-The authentication system in Grit aims to be very generic and doesn’t provide some features commonly found in web authentication systems.
-Solutions for some of these common problems would have been implemented in custom implementation:
+The Grit authentication system is designed to be generic and doesn't include some features commonly found in web authentication systems.
+Solutions for these common requirements can be implemented in your custom implementation:

 - Password strength checking